Vic Bennetts: Professional career

 In 1971, Bennetts had much success.
 In the middle of the year he started playing on Australia's "winter circuit" in South Australia.
 In May, he won the South Australian PGA Championship by nine shots over Jerry Stolhand and Barry Coxon.
 The following month, in June, he tied Coxon for the win at the Blue Lake Classic.
 Overall, he won three event on the South Australian circuit.
 He also finished in second place at three events.
 Shortly thereafter, he moved onto the "northern circuit" in Queensland.
 In July, he won the Greater Townsville Open.
 Later in the month, he began play at the City of Cairns Open.
 After two rounds he was at 138, three ahead of Duncan Park.
 He would go on to win the event.
 During the last week of July, he began play at the Queensland Open.
 Bennetts opened with rounds of 69 (−3) to take the lead with Geoff Smart.
 In the third round, Bennetts shot a 70 (−2), maintaining the lead, now with Ted Ball.
 In the final round, Bennetts "withstood all challengers," shooting a 69 (−3), to win easily.
 By August, he had won eight tournaments on the winter circuit.
 In the middle of the month he played the two-round Yass pro-am.
 He opened with a course record 63 (−5) and went on to win.
 He earned A$380.
 This brought his seasonal earnings up to A$3,500.
 With the win Bennetts "picked up the winner's purse for the ninth time in three months."
 By the end of August, he had won 12 tournaments through the year.
-At the end of the month he also played the New South Wales PGA Championship.
-He was considered one of the favorites.
-He opened with an even-par 72 to place himself in a tie for fourth, two back of Kel Nagle's lead.
-In the second round he shot another 72 to move into solo third, one back of leaders Nagle and Bill Dunk.
-In the third round, he shot a 73 (+1), which included a number of mistakes, but managed to move into a tie for the lead with Nagle and Paul Firmstone.
-In the final round, however, Bennetts made three bogeys late on the front nine to abruptly end his chances.
-He finished in a tie for second with Jack Newton, four back of champion Nagle.
-1971 was later deemed to be his "golden year" by the The Sydney Morning Herald.
+1971 was later deemed to be his "golden year" by The Sydney Morning Herald.